vinceumo/todo/tutorial.md

 </div>
 ```

-We need to add on event handler on click on **Create a new list** that will open the sidebar and close the navigation on mobile:
+We need to add an event handler on click on **Create a new list**, that will open the sidebar and close the navigation on mobile:

 ```html
 <button class="is-add" v-on:click="isSidebarOpen = true; isNavOpen = false;">Create a new list</button>